mannd/epcalipers-windows/README.md

 This is the MS Windows version of EP Calipers.
 Versions for Android, iOS and Mac OS X already exist.

-EP Calipers is an Apple iOS application that provides electronic calipers for making measurements on images of ECGs or other recordings.
+EP Calipers provides electronic calipers for making measurements on images of ECGs or other recordings.
 Simple calculations such as mean heart rate and corrected QT intervals can be performed directly in the app.

 A Windows Forms version is being developed initially, with plans for a Windows Universal app in the future.